marcoslucianops/DeepStream-Yolo/YOLOv5.md

 make
 ```

-4. Convert to TensorRT model (yolov5s.engine and libmyplugins.so files will be generated in tensorrtx/yolov5/build folder)
+4. Convert to TensorRT model (yolov5s.engine file will be generated in tensorrtx/yolov5/build folder)
 ```
 sudo ./yolov5 -s
 ```